Is It Hard to Become a Graphic Designer?

-Having said that, the next part is important for understanding what you will specifically be doing as a graphic designer.
+Having said that, the next sections are important for understanding what you will be doing specifically as a graphic designer.

 A graphic design career entails much more than just sitting in front of a screen drawing stuff or retouching photos.

-In general, graphic designers must be proficient in the following skills:
+In general, graphic designers must become proficient in the following skills:

 Designers must be good at evaluating and investigating ideas, entities, and strategies in order to produce visual products that are appropriate, unique, and effective at communicating (a logo, for examples, entails a lot of research before even sketching a design).